-cutting out center of cookie baked cookie without center Go around your kitchen and see if you have a small circle that could cut this shape.
-I used the inside of a biscuit and donut cutter, but you could find a small circle cutter.
-You can also utilize a piping tip, a cupcake corer, apple corer, or even just cut a circle with a knife.
-Once you cut a hole out of the center of the cookie dough, you can then bake your cookies.
-You do not have to take the center out of the cookie, you can also just not fill in that part of the cookie! divide and color your icing You're going to need to create 3 different colors.
-You will need white, pink, and brown icing.
-Using one bowl, begin mix your icing and consistency starting with white, then pink, and then brown.
-Create an even amount of each icing color.
-You can use cocoa powder to make brown icing (and chocolate icing).
-Mix in a teaspoon as a time with some water until you get the desired color.
-When initially making your royal icing, you can add in the white food coloring into the royal icing mix.
+divide and color your icing You're going to need to create 3 different colors.
+You will need white, orange, and black icing.
+Using one bowl, begin mix your icing and consistency starting with white, then orange, and then black.
+You will nee predominantly white icing, followed by orange, and then black. - Use red and yellow to make the orange icing, using more yellow than red. - Make a dark grey icing for black, which will dry black When initially making your royal icing, you can add in the white food coloring into the royal icing mix.
 White food coloring not only gives you a brighter white, but it helps you fight "butter bleed" (when butter in your cookie shows in your royal icing) causing your white to look more yellow as it dries. mix the icing consistency When using royal icing, the consistency of the icing allows you to do different decorations.
 Often what you see on social media or in recipes are two different icing consistencies, a line and a flood.
 But for these cookies, you'll have one consistency that sits between a line and a flood.
 This is a 20 second icing.
 It's names come from the amount of time it takes the icing to "settle" or level out on a cookie.
 After you've mixed in the food coloring, add a little bit of water at a time (I tend to do 1/4 - 1/2 teaspoon) until you get to the right consistency.
 The 20 second consistency will take 20 seconds to settle after you run a spoon or knife through it.
 You can also lift a small amount with a spatula and see how it runs off, like Elmer's Glue.
 This consistency is thick enough to create its own "edge" so the icing doesn't run over the side of a cookie (replacing the need for a "line" consistency), but also thin enough to fill a cookie like a "flood" consistency would.
 It also allows you to do "wet on wet" decorating, where you place different colors of icing that are the same consistency on or near one another to decorate.
-20 second icing Before adding water and then at the right consistency if your icing is too thin, add a tablespoon of powdered sugar at a time to thicken it back up! bag the icing Majority of the time, you will want to put all of your different icing colors and consistencies into their own tipless piping bag.
+20 second icing Before adding water and then at the right consistency if your icing is too thin, add a tablespoon of powdered sugar at a time to thicken it back up!
+You can also leave the black and orange icing a little bit thicker so the line doesn't spread as much. bag the icing Majority of the time, you will want to put all of your different icing colors and consistencies into their own tipless piping bag.
 Tipless piping bags are one time use piping bags that do not require a piping tip in order to be used.
 Instead you cut the tip of your piping bag to the desired size or shape.